heyitsuzair/get-geolocation-details/README.md

 ## Installation

 Install the CLI globally.
 If you are windows user, run your command prompt/terminal as administrator.
-If you are macOS user, add ```bash sudo``` before the following command.
+If you are macOS user, add ```sudo``` before the following command.

 ```bash
   npm i -g get-geolocation-details